ajbanjara/Wireshark/sharkd-JSON-RPC.md

 ## Introduction

 sharkd is a program that makes the powerful dissection and analysis capabilities of Wireshark available via a programmatic interface.
 A program can send simple JSON-format requests to sharkd to load, analyse and manipulate network packet files.
+The format of the requests and responses are based on the [JSON-RPC Specification](https://www.jsonrpc.org/specification)

 Many of the functions that we see in the standard Wireshark user interface are available via sharkd including packet protocol tree, packet bytes and display filters.

 [[_TOC_]]

-The wiki page [sharkd Request Syntax](sharkd-Request-Syntax) gives full details of the request types and their parameters.
+The wiki page [sharkd JSON RPC Request Syntax](sharkd-JSON-RPC-Request-Syntax) gives full details of the request types and their parameters.

 ## Installation